How to Transform Pain into Power: Founder's Journey as a Women’s Health Advocate

 For Ivy, the transition from a patient to a powerhouse didn’t happen overnight.
 It happened when she decided that her hysterectomy wouldn't be an "end," but a beginning.
 She realized that while surgery could remove an organ, it didn't automatically heal the mental scars or the hormonal rollercoasters that follow a lifetime of autoimmune struggles.

-This is where the coaching and advocacy comes in.
+This is where coaching and advocacy come into play.
 Ivy recognized that women don’t just need surgeons; they need mentors who have walked through the same pain to walk beside them.
 She became a voice for those battling Endometriosis, Autoimmune Diseases, and Mental Distress, with a special heart for how these issues ripple down to our children and youth.

 She understood that when a woman is in pain, her whole world feels the vibration.
 By advocating for women’s health, Ivy is fighting for the daughter who won't have to wait ten years for a diagnosis and the mother who won't have to choose between her health and her wants, goals, and life.

-A large endometriosis awareness event, Wear Yellow SG EndoMarch 2026 is being held in March 2026.
+A large endometriosis awareness event, Wear Yellow SG EndoMarch 2026, is being held in March 2026.
 Ivy is supporting this initiative to create as much awareness as possible so women don’t have to suffer the way she did.
-So younger women recognize the signs earlier.
-So, pain is questioned, not dismissed.
+So younger women can recognize the signs earlier.
+So pain is questioned, not dismissed.

 You don’t need to wait for your body to break to be taken seriously.